Day 1 You'll See:

 While visiting the Star-Spangled Banner Flag House, you and your travel group will enjoy an enchantingly immersive experience where guests become part of one of the most important stories of our nation's history – the sewing of the flag that inspired the penning of our National Anthem.
 The Flag House was the home and business place of Mary Pickersgill, the spirited maker of the flag; you’ll “meet” Miss Mary, get a handle on life in the 19th century and participate in a host of traditional activities that let you test your own Early American mettle – see for yourself what life was like in 1812!

-This fantastic water world is one of Baltimore’s most popular attractions, featuring five levels and two glass pyramids housing everything from marine mammals, birds and reptiles to more than 5,000 species of fish; over 17,000 animals reside at National Aquarium.
-Your student travel group is sure to enjoy the seal pool, the Jellies Invasion, daily dolphin shows and a trek through a lush tropical rainforest, home to sloths, piranhas, Screaming Pihas and the Blue-crowned Motmot!
+This fantastic water world is one of Baltimore’s most popular attractions, featuring five levels and two glass pyramids housing everything from marine mammals, birds, and reptiles to more than 5,000 species of fish; over 17,000 animals reside at National Aquarium.
+Your student travel group is sure to enjoy the seal pool, the Jellies Invasion, daily dolphin shows, and a trek through lush tropical rainforest, home to sloths, piranhas, Screaming Pinhas, and the Blue-crowned Motmot!
 A variety of immersion tours let you get behind the scenes to experience the Aquarium from an insider’s perspective.

 Maryland Science Center